Wine Events and Wine Festivals around the World

-The town of Volkach is located at the Mainschleife in the middle of the Franconian wine region.
-The Volkach Wine Festival takes place every year in August.
-It is one of the wine festivals on the Main river.
-The old town then turns into a festival venue.
-Visitors can taste the wines of participating winemakers and enjoy local food specialties.
-The Volkach Councilor, the Landsknecht and the Wine Princesses squeeze the first grapes of the year.
+The place Volkach im Franconian wine country is right on the Mainschleife in the middle of the wine region.
+Das Volkacher wine festival takes place every year in August.
+It is one of the wine festivals on the Main.
+Then the whole old town becomes a festival place.
+Visitors can taste the wines of participating winemakers and enjoy local specialties.
+The Volksach councilor, the Landsknecht and the wine princesses squeeze the first grapes of the year.
 The event is accompanied by brass music and dance performances by local folk groups.

 Experience the wine festival in Volkach

 Savor Wine at the Mainz Wine Market

 The Mainzer wine market is completely different.
 This is one of the wine festivals that take place every year in the Rhine cities.
 Mainz we got to know as a city for wine lovers.
 Wine can be enjoyed there not only during the wine market.
 Numerous wine bars invite you to cozy hours in hospitable company all year round.
 There are also Mainz specialties such as Spunde Käs' or liver sausage.
 The Mainz wine market takes place on the last weekend in August and the first weekend in September.
 It is one of the wine festivals where the entire population of the city meets for a drink in the Volkspark.
 You listen to the music groups, stroll past the stands that offer Mainz delicacies or enjoy the evening with friends in the rose garden.

 Wine Picnic in Assmannshausen